DlovanAU/ClassicUs/README.md

 #  What platforms will the game support?

-Currently it will support **Only** Android, Windows, Linux and on the WEB! which will be available to play there on our website: [https://](https://auantidater.com/) for iOS users, sorry but you gotta wait a bit until we find a workaround due to the whole sideloading mess outside of EU.
+Currently it will support **Only** Android, Windows, Linux and on the WEB! which will be available to play there on our website: [AUAD WEBSITE](https://auantidater.com/) for iOS users, sorry but you gotta wait a bit until we find a workaround due to the whole sideloading mess outside of EU.

 # Where do I report issues & bugs??